-On December 30th, W.A.R. went to AHS-Newark Branch to rescue some dogs in need.
+On December 30th, WISE went to AHS-Newark Branch to rescue some dogs in need.
 When we asked the staff about different dogs, we were shown, as she was known at the shelter, Nancy.
 7-year-old, Pit-mix Nancy had large mammary tumors hanging from her, almost inhibiting her from walking.
 She was so overbred that her body could no longer handle it.
 Even though she must’ve been in pain, we knew instantly this was probably one of the nicest dogs we will have ever rescued.
-She gave kisses and bounced from W.A.R. member to W.A.R. member for pets.
+She gave kisses and bounced from WISE member to WISE member for pets.
 Nancy was the sweetest dog we’d ever met.

 Nancy was immediately rushed to our vet in Jersey City as we did not know if there were other medical issues going on beside the tumors that needed immediate attention.
 She received fluids and antibiotics while she was there and lots of love.